marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 Type there "CMS"-as-login and "CMSpassword"-as-password;

-So we get access denied.... most likely there is check for something.
+So we get access denied.... most likely there is check for something (but credentials are valid).

-Go back to hidden page (and to src-review page) or from login-form..
+Go back to hidden page (and to src-review page after) or from login-form..

 and try to use "admin:admin" for this special-src page.